 Herbs are nutritional substances that help promote healthy bodies.
 There is an old herbal saying, “One month of healing for every year of the problem.”
 As an example, If a patient has been suffering from acne for three years, it will probably take three months to get clear skin.

 When using herbal remedies, many times the condition worsens before getting better.
 Just like another old saying, “It is darkest just before the dawn.”
 During healing, poisons and toxins are released into the system and must be flushed away before the patient will feel better.
 Herbal healing takes time.

-Herbal remedies help the body to heal itself.
-They break up toxins, help cleanse the tissues, speed digestion, regulate the glands, and do other amazing things.
+Herbs and essential oils help break up toxins, help cleanse the tissues, speed digestion, regulate the glands, and do other amazing things.
 Herbs are living medicines.
 They are easy to use, gentle, safe, inexpensive, and can handle most problems.
 Herbs offer people another choice.
 Herbs help bring caring people together to care for each other.
-Herbs can help bridge the gap between modern medicine and individual responsibility.
+Herbs and essential oils can help bridge the gap between modern medicine and individual responsibility.